 Huge effort by Eisel to make sure no one else can move to the front, but he's sold his engine and has had to turn it over.
-(PL, after Eisel had to succumb to the peleton) Voekler has got good legs today - he is dreaming in yellow!
+(PL, after Eisel had to succumb to the peloton) Voeckler has got good legs today-he is dreaming in yellow!

-This boy doesn't know the word "give up" (PL on Voekler) Who will take the stage?
-Voekler is licking his lips.
+This boy doesn't know the words "give up."
+(PL on Voeckler) Who will take the stage?
+Voeckler is licking his lips.

 That maillot jaune gives wings to the wearer!
 (SK) This is a pedigree group of men, they are holding on by the skin of their shorts.
-(PL) "He got a look into the eyes of Jan' Ullrich and said', Well, are you coming or not?' and the answer is... not!"
-(PL on the famous Lance to Jan "look") This is absolute poetry in motion.
+(PL) "He got a look into the eyes of Jan Ullrich and said, "Well, are you coming or not?" and the answer is...not!"
+(PL on the famous Lance-to-Jan "look") This is absolute poetry in motion.
 (PL on Lance Armstrong's cadence) He's completely gutted this race and left nothing but a corpse for them to chew on..."
-PL, in 2002 on Lance Armstrong Just where does he get that strength?
+(PL, in 2002 on Lance Armstrong) Just where does he get that strength?